gangliao/TIGER/README.md

 > Back end: IR Optimization (Intra-block CFG optimization), MIPS Register Allocation, Instruction Selection and Code Generation.

+You can access https://github.com/gangliao/TIGER to view the documentation!

 ### How to Build

 0. development environment

-	Currently, this project repository is maintained on github privately and also been deployed on Travis CI.
+	Currently, this project repository is maintained on github publicly and also been deployed on Travis CI.
 	It supports both Ubuntu and Mac OS X.

 1. build: